tom-s/react-drag-sortable/README.md

 ## Style

-The list elements' containers have a class .draggable The element being dragged has a class .dragged while it's being dragged The placeholder has a class .placeholder
+The list elements all have a class .draggable
+The element being dragged has a class .dragged while it's being dragged The placeholder has a class .placeholder